What Is Talent Management?

 - Employment termination by choice of the employee or cause by the employer

-HR can take the lead in some of the activities you see on this list, especially in recruiting and selecting new employees, and in the case of an employment termination.
+HR can take the lead in some of the activities you see on this list, especially in recruiting and selecting new employees, and in the case of employment termination.
 HR is also deeply involved in the performance management system, career planning, and so forth leading the development of the systems.

 But, managers are the means to carry them out for the overall recognition of the employee's work and ongoing retention of the employee.
 Take the responsibility seriously; it's that important.

 Talent management is a business strategy and you must fully integrate it within all of the employee-related processes of the organization.
 Attracting and retaining talented employees in a talent management system is the job of every member of the organization, but especially managers who have reporting staff (talent).